veracity/veracity-documentation/sections/vap/admin-tab/reports.md

 ## To refresh a report with new content

-If your Power BI report contains imported data and you want to show its newer version with the fresh data, or if you need to replace an image or a PDF file with its newer version, upload the file again in the **Resources** section.
-For instructions, refer to the section above.
+If your Power BI report contains imported data and you want to show its newer version with the fresh data, refer to [Resources](resource.md#refresh-schedule-plan).

+## To change to the latest file version

+If you need to replace a file with a newer version, upload the file again in the **Resources** section.
+Then, edit the report here to connect to the latest file.
+It will allow your user to interact with the last version of the file.

 ## To create a new report
 1. In the left navigation sidebar, select the plus icon.